683 series: Refurbishment

-All of the 683 series trainsets used on Thunderbird limited express services are scheduled to undergo a programme of refurbishment from autumn 2015 until the end of fiscal 2018.
+All of the 683 series trainsets used on Thunderbird limited express services are scheduled to undergo a programme of refurbishment from the middle of 2015 until the end of fiscal 2018.
 The first set treated, nine-car 683–4000 series set T51, was returned to revenue service in September 2015.

 Conversion to 289 series

 From 2015, 85 former Shirasagi 683 series vehicles were converted and reformed to become DC-only 289 series EMUs, formed as three-car, four-car, and six-car sets for use on Hashidate, Kinosaki, Kounotori, and Kurioshio limited express services in the Kyoto and Osaka area.